 Sociology graduate students have also found teaching positions outside the department, and adjunct positions may be available at other area institutions of higher education.
 Recent sociology graduate students have found adjunct teaching positions at a number of other local colleges and universities, including:

-Sociology graduate students may also have the opportunity to participate in the new Social Innovation Fellowship summer program.
+Sociology graduate students may also have the opportunity to participate in the new Social Innovation Fellowship summer program, which includes a modest stipend.
 After taking a week-long course in the business school on social innovation, sociology graduate students work on a team with an MBA student and an MSW student at a mission-driven community organization, where they collaborate to address pressing social issues to make an impact.